 Note 2: MVD is independently associated with metastatic risk.
-The number of immunopositive elements is labeled with a marker for vascular endothelial cells (e.g., CD34 epitope, CD31 epitope, factor VIII-related antigen) and counted from area of densest vascularization (typical field area, 0.3 mm2 squared).
-Higher counts are associated with shorter survival.
+The number of immunopositive elements is labeled with a marker for vascular endothelial cells (e.g., CD34 epitope, CD31 epitope, factor VIII-

 Note 3: Record the results as expressed on the laboratory test.
 Record the information based on quartiles for laboratory standards if this is the only expression of results.